google/WebFundamentals/src/content/en/fundamentals/payments/payment-apps-developer-guide/web-payment-apps.md

     if (!payment_request_event) return;
 ```

-Now, let's send the payment details back.
-In this case we're only sending the
+Now send the payment details back.
+In this case we're only sending the `total`
-total of the payment request, but you can pass more details if you like.
+of the payment request, but you can pass more details if you like.

 ```js
     // Query all open windows